thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 ***************************************************************************************

-# Scenario 3) After all the changes to edge router R2 - now we'll "flip the script" and simulate instead a hardware failure on R2 - completely offline.
+# Scenario 3) After all the changes to edge router R2 - now we'll instead simulate a full hardware failure on R2 - completely offline.

 Question: